 - The mother gets exhausted during labor and cannot continue

 - The baby needs to be removed from the birth canal quickly after showing signs of fetal distress

 - If the baby is stuck in the birth canal for more than three hours

 Forceps are often used when the baby is incorrectly positioned or stuck in the birth canal.
-They can turn the baby or pull it through without any help from the mother.
-However, if placed on the baby’s head incorrectly or used at the wrong time, forceps may cause injury.
+If placed on the baby’s head incorrectly or used at the wrong time, forceps may cause serious injury.
 Some common injuries that may result from the improper use of forceps include Erb’s Palsy, skull fractures, disfigurement, facial scarring, brain damage, and eye injuries.

-Vacuum extractors are used when the baby is stuck in the birth canal or the mother is too tired to continue delivering.
-It is a large plastic cup that suctions the baby out but it does require some assistance from the mother.
+Vacuum extractors are used when the baby is stuck in the birth canal or the mother is too fatigued to continue delivering.
 Some of the injuries that may come from the negligent use of a vacuum extractor may include Erb’s Palsy, brain hemorrhages, fetal stroke, skull fracture or disfigurement, and injury to the mother.